 In this context, the Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) has contracted Rupprecht Consult, Spatial Foresight and TCP International to study urban nodes in Germany in the context of transnational transport.

-A thorough analysis of the current situation of the 13 urban nodes of the core network concerning the awareness, activities and obstacles as well as an overview of the corridor secretariats relevant for Germany will be based on:
+A thorough analysis of the current situation of the 13 urban nodes of the core network concerning the awareness, activities and obstacles as well as an overview of the corridor secretariats relevant for Germany was based on:

-The following three key questions will be answered by the study:
+The following three key questions were answered by the study:

-Two workshops will be carried out to discuss and further develop the results of the analysis with representatives of the 13 urban nodes and to allow for exchange between the nodes.
-In the second workshop, stakeholders from nodes outside Germany will also be invited for an exchange on best practice.
+Two workshops were carried out to discuss and further develop the results of the analysis with representatives of the 13 urban nodes and to allow for exchange between the nodes.
+In the second workshop, stakeholders from nodes outside Germany were invited for an exchange on best practice.

-In the end, strategy elements and recommendations for the further development of the urban nodes in Germany will be formulated:
+In the end, strategy elements and recommendations for the further development of the urban nodes in Germany were formulated: